 A regular report is provided to the Managing Board once a year as part of the compliance annual report.
 In this report, the holder of the compliance function reports on the activities performed during the calendar year, both at the VIG Holding and VIG Insurance Group level.
 This includes, in particular, information on whether planned activities have been implemented.
-Ad hoc reports are also provided to the Managing Board of VIG Holding when necessary.
+When needed, ad hoc reports are provided to the Managing Board, VIG Holding and, if necessary, the Supervisory Board.